IP licence agreement template

 Strong legal documents

 Similarly, a “heavyweight” document contains many options.
 You are unlikely to use all of them, but they will bring to your attention ideas that you may not previously have considered.
+Certain options, such as granting a sub license, may require prior written consent to ensure control over the use of the IP.
 Of course, you can easily edit out those that you decide not to use.

 Limiting the use of the licence you grant